complycube/complycube-react-native-sdk/README.md

 }
 ```

-## 4. Client ID and token
+### 5. Client ID and token

-Setup also client id and token within the setting object:
+Setup the client id and token within the `settings` object:

 ```javascript
 const settings = {
   clientID: "<CLIENT_ID>",